kubeedge/kubeedge/docs/proposals/device-crd-v1beta1.md

 In the `alpha` version, there are two CRDs, DeviceModel and Device, but they have the following issues:

 1. The same attributes are described in both Device and DeviceModel, but the descriptions are different.
 This blurs the boundaries and makes it difficult for users to understand how to use them.
 2. The original purpose of DeviceModel was to address redundancy, but the current design does not effectively achieve this goal.
 3. The existing code is complex, and there are issues with the order of updates for Device and DeviceModel.
-4. Whether DeviceModel is necessary or if it can be eliminated, with its content merged into Device, is a question that needs consideration.
+4. Whether DeviceModel is necessary or if it can be eliminated, with its content merged into Device.

 ## Goals